ibm-cloud-docs/vpc/lb-layer-7-policies-rules.md

 Name | The name of the policy.
 The name must be unique within the listener.
 Action | The action to take when all policy rules match.
 The acceptable values are `reject`, `redirect`, `forward`, and `https_redirect`.
 Priority | Policies are evaluated based on ascending order of priority.
+Priority | Policies are evaluated based on ascending order of priority.
 URL | The URL to which the request is redirected, if the action is set to `redirect`.
 You must provide either a full URL or the parameters of a URI.
 When using a URL, all incoming traffic redirects to this URL.
 When using URI parameters, values from incoming traffic requests can be retained by using the incoming values of the parameters.
 The default values of the URI parameters are equal to their original incoming values.
 To retain the incoming values, provide them as `{protocol}`, `{port}`, `{host}`, `{path}`, and `{query}`.
-For example, if the host of the incoming request is `ibm.com`, then the default value will be `{host}` equal to the incoming `ibm.com` value.
+For example, if the host of the incoming request is `ibm.com`, then the default value is `{host}` equal to the incoming `ibm.com` value.
 HTTP status code | Status code of the response returned by the application load balancer when the action is set to `redirect` or `https_redirect`.
 The acceptable values are: `301`, `302`, `303`, `307`, or `308`.
 Target | The back-end pool of virtual server instances to which the request is forwarded, if the action is set to `forward`.
 Listener | The HTTPS listener to which the request is redirected, if the action is set to `https_redirect`.
 URI | The relative URI to which the request is redirected, if the action is `https_redirect`.
 This property is optional.
 {: caption="Description of policy properties" caption-side="bottom"}

-## Rules
+## Layer 7 rules
 {: #layer-7-rules}

-A layer 7 rule defines how a request is to be matched.
+A rule defines how a request is to be matched.
 Both URI-based routing and parameter-based routing are supported.
 Five types of rules are supported, described as follows.

 Type      |  Description
 ----------| -----------------------
 `hostname` | The request matches the specified `hostname`, such as `api.my_company.com`.
 `header`   | The request matches an HTTP `header` field and value, such as `Cookie: xxxx`.
 `path`     | The request matches the `path` in the URL after the `hostname`, such as `/index.html`.
 `query`    | The request matches the `query` in the URL, for example `x=y`.
 The `query` string must be percent-encoded, and it is case-sensitive.
-`body`     | If the request `body` of the `POST` request is form encoding.
+`body`     | The `body` request of the `POST` request is form-encoded.
 The request matches the body, for example `key=value`.
 It is case-sensitive.
 {: caption="Layer 7 rules" caption-side="bottom"}

 To match a request, a `condition` statement must be defined in a rule.
 Three conditions are supported, described as follows.